stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-In the previous demos the clear value for the colour attachments was hard-coded, with the addition of the depth buffer this functionality will now be properly implemented.
+In the previous demos the clear value for the colour attachments was hard-coded, with the addition of the depth buffer this functionality now needs to be properly implemented.

 Introducing clear values should have been easy, however there was a nasty surprise when adding the depth-stencil to the demo, with JNA throwing the infamous `Invalid memory access` error.
 Eventually we realised that `VkClearValue` and `VkClearColorValue` are in fact __unions__ and not structures.
 Presumably the original code with a single clear value only worked by luck because the properties for a colour attachment happen to be the first field in each object, i.e. the `color` and `float32` properties.